apache/cordova-docs/docs/en/edge/config_ref/index.md

 A list of supported elements across major platforms which are supported in Apache Cordova follow.

-### `<plugin>`
+### `<feature>`

 These elements map to native APIs that the application accesses.
-At runtime, the Apache Cordova framework checks the `<plugin>` elements and maps them to native code to enable your Cordova application to access device APIs otherwise unavailable to typical web-based applications.
+At runtime, the Apache Cordova framework maps `<feature>` elements to native code to enable your Cordova application to access device APIs otherwise unavailable to typical web-based applications.

 ### `<access>`